partho-debnath/ecommerce-flutter/README.md

 # CraftyBay
-Crafty Bay is a user-friendly e-commerce mobile application designed to provide a seamless shopping experience.
+CraftyBay is a user-friendly e-commerce app designed to provide a seamless shopping experience.

 ## Usd Technology